Heads up, you could be paying a lot less in closing costs.

 Thu 18 February 2021

 So you’ve taken the step to getting a home loan.
-Maybe it’s the last step to getting those keys to your first home in your hand, or bagging a great refi rate that’ll shave a decent amount off your monthly payments.
+Maybe it’s the last step to getting those keys to your first home in your hand, locking down a sweet investment property or bagging a great refi rate that’ll shave a decent amount off your monthly payments.

 But as you get closer to locking in a loan, there’s one big elephant still in the room.